The Narrow Road to the Deep Sea | 通向深海的狹道 (Ongoing | 2019-)

-You eat the seasoned congee otherwise you feel hungry
+You eat the seasoned congee otherwise you will starve

-Your body will be thrown into a pond which will dissolve your bones
+Your body will be thrown to the pond after you die

 Regarding to the Bone dissolving pond (bath) (化骨池), testimony by Xiao Zheng (肖錚), descendant of a coroner at the camp, recalled that the pond contained a mixture of calcium oxide (Ca(OH)2, lime) and unknown chemical.
 It could quickly dissolve bones at the same time served as an antibiosis agent and got rid of the unpleasant odour.
 When the pond was full, the remaining corpses were buried in a mass grave outside the camp .